-Set forth below is a line graph comparing the cumulative total stockholder return for the years ended December 31, 2014, 2015, 2016, 2017 and 2018 of our Class A Common Stock against the cumulative total return of our New Index the NASDAQ Stock Market (US Companies) and a New Peer Group selected by us consisting of the following radio broadcast companies: Beasley Broadcast Group, Inc., Cumulus Media Inc., Emmis Communications Corp., Entercom Communications Corp., Entravision Communications Corp., iHeart Communications, Inc., The Nielsen Company, Radio One Inc., Saga Communications, Inc., Salem Communications Corp., Sirius XM Radio Inc., Spanish Broadcasting System, Inc., and Townsquare Media, Inc. The Old Index was the NYSE American Stock Market (US Companies).
-The change to the New Index was a result of us listing on the NASDAQ instead of the NYSE American Stock Market in 2018.
-The Old Peer Group consisted of the following radio and/or television broadcast companies: Beasley Broadcast Group, Inc., CBS Corp., CC Media Holdings, Inc., Cumulus Media Inc., Emmis Communications Corp., Entercom Communications Corp., Entravision Communications Corp., The E.W.
-Scripps Company, The Nielsen Company, Radio One Inc., Saga Communications, Inc., Salem Communications Corp., Sirius XM Radio Inc., Spanish Broadcasting System, Inc., and Townsquare Media, Inc. The change to the New Peer Group in 2018 provides a more comparable and similarly aligned Peer Group going forward given mergers and acquisitions in the industry as well as the sale of our television stations during 2017.
-The graph and table assume that \$100 was invested on December 31, 2013, in each of our Class A Common Stock, the NASDAQ Stock Market (US Companies) and the Peer Group and that all dividends were reinvested.
+Set forth below is a line graph comparing the cumulative total stockholder return for the years ended December 31, 2015, 2016, 2017, 2018 and 2019 of our Class A Common Stock against the cumulative total return of our Index the NASDAQ Stock Market (US Companies) and a Peer Group selected by us consisting of the following radio broadcast companies: Beasley Broadcast Group, Inc., Cumulus Media Inc., Emmis Communications Corp., Entercom Communications Corp., Entravision Communications Corp., iHeart Communications, Inc., The Nielsen Company, Radio One Inc., Saga Communications, Inc., Salem Communications Corp., Sirius XM Radio Inc., Spanish Broadcasting System, Inc., and Townsquare Media, Inc. The graph and table assume that \$100 was invested on December 31, 2014, in each of our Class A Common Stock, the NASDAQ Stock Market (US Companies) and the Peer Group and that all dividends were reinvested.
 The information contained in this graph shall not be deemed to be "soliciting material" or "filed" with the SEC or subject to the liabilities of Section 18 of the Exchange Act, except to the extent that we specifically incorporate it by reference into a document filed under the Securities Act or the Exchange Act.